-- (1) For a class 12 insurer the catastrophe risk capital requirement under regulation 39(1)(c) is nil. - (2) For an insurer who is not a class 12 insurer, the catastrophe risk capital requirement is the sum of- - (a) the capital requirement for natural catastrophe risk as determined under regulation 43 (natural catastrophe risk capital requirement); - (b) the capital requirement for non-proportional property reinsurance risk determined under regulation 49 (non-proportional property reinsurance capital requirement); - (c) the capital requirement for man-made catastrophe risk determined under regulation 50 (man-made catastrophe risk capital requirement); - (d) the capital requirement for other non-life catastrophe risk determined under regulation 57 (other non-life catastrophe risk capital requirement); and - (e) a diversification adjustment determined under paragraphs 1 and 11 in Schedule 1 (diversification adjustment and correlation matrices).
+- (1) For a class 12 insurer the catastrophe risk capital requirement under regulation 39(1)(c) is nil. - (2) For an insurer who is not a class 12 insurer, the catastrophe risk capital requirement is the sum of, - (a) the capital requirement for natural catastrophe risk as determined under regulation 43; - (b) the capital requirement for non-proportional property reinsurance risk determined under regulation 49; - (c) the capital requirement for man-made catastrophe risk determined under regulation 50; - (d) the capital requirement for other non-life catastrophe risk determined under regulation 57; and - (e) a diversification adjustment determined under paragraphs 1 and 11 in Schedule 1.